Forex Chart Patterns

 - Opening positions based on price action

 Price action is usually defined as the footprint of money.
 Price action traders read and interpret raw price action and identify trading opportunities as they occur.
 While still a form of technical analysis, price action involves the use of clean or ‘naked’ charts; no indicators to clutter the charts.
-Trading chart patterns is the highest form of price action analysis, and it helps traders to track trends as well as map out definitive support and resistance zones.
+Trading chart patterns is the highest form of price action analysis, and it helps south african traders to track trends as well as map out definitive support and resistance zones.
 Unlike numerous technical analysis indicators that are inherently lagging in nature, chart patterns are actually leading and allow traders to time market opportunities effectively and efficiently.
 This means that traders are able to place buy and sell orders in the market early enough and at optimal price points.